 The way to resist temptation is found in a close relationship with the God the Father and His Son, with a constant response to His Word.
 One must trust in the unchangeable Father of lights and rely on His life-giving Word of truth.
 So Paul writes, here in Ephesians 1,

 As human beings, we cannot imagine the power that exists in the Holy Spirit of God, the mind of God, and what it does for us in making us able to resist temptation and to overcome sin, Satan, and the world.
 We just cannot comprehend the amount of power there is but to be able to use that, we have to be close to God.
-The further away we are from God, it may be that the less of the Holy Spirit we have to use, and there is also the principle ‘If you don’t use it, you’ll lose it.’
+The further away we are from God, it may be that there is less of the Holy Spirit we have to use, and there is also the principle ‘If you don’t use it, you’ll lose it.’

 There is no reason why one of God’s chosen firstfruits have to yield to temptation; it is a choice, and we must learn to resist its deadly force or we can never grow into the spiritual maturity God desires of His children of light.